barotto/IBMulator/docs/BUILD_WINDOWS.md

  7. Install (only if you used the `--prefix` option):
  `make install`

 If you followed the instructions you'll find IBMulator inside the `release` folder.
-You can now move and rename the `release` package.
+You can now move and rename the entire `release` directory.

 If you update the sources from the remote repository with `git pull` you then need to run `autoreconf` and `configure` again.